Methodology

 First, laws are written and publicly recorded and thus manifest two necessary conditions for the transparency and objectivity to which RLS is committed.

-Second, what we learn from an index derived from such laws can illuminate practical opportunities for improving the space for free exercise.
+Second, an index derived from such laws can illuminate practical opportunities for improving the space for free exercise.
 For example, a low score from an index measuring legal safeguards of religious liberty will point directly to feasible means for improvement.

 Updating

-In 2023, we enriched our methodology with an added step known to legal scholars as “updating.”
-Through a systematic process of reviewing relevant case law, we consider the influence of judicial decisions on all the statutes cited in RLS data to determine whether the statutory law is still “good” law, neither deemed unconstitutional nor otherwise superseded by a decision of a court.
-RLS is committed to maintaining the updating process going forward because it enhances the credibility of both our source data for researchers and the aggregate scores and resultant rankings we report annually.
+Our methodology also includes a step known to legal scholars as Shepardizing.
+Through a systematic process of reviewing relevant case law, we consider the influence of judicial decisions on all the statutes cited in RLS data to determine whether the statutory law is still “good” law, neither deemed unconstitutional nor otherwise superseded by a court decision.
+RLS is committed to this updating process because it enhances the credibility of both our source data for researchers and the aggregate scores and resultant rankings we report annually.
+It also better reflects whether state protections of religious liberty are substantive.

 An Invitation